damien-carcel/app-skeleton/doc/tests/api.md

 ### End to End tests

-Those tests use the full back-end application.
+Those tests use the real API.
 They are managed through `Behat`, like the acceptance tests.

 Like for the integration tests, you'll need a MySQL database ready.